Learning to Aggregate Multi-Scale Context for Instance Segmentation in Remote Sensing Images

-The final results demonstrate that our method can effectively detect and segment objects accurately in multiple scenes.
+Furthermore, we also visualize the detailed comparisons on mask prediction for hard cases in Fig.~\ref{fig:10}.
+Our model can better handle small, blurry, and clustered objects, which are common in both optical and other kins of remote sensing images.
+These results demonstrate that our method can effectively detect and segment objects accurately in multiple scenes.

-In order to study more about the training process, we also visualize the overall training losses in Fig.~\ref{fig:9}~(a).
-Combined with the proposed modules, the model can converge faster and reach a lower final minimum after training.
+\textbf{Training Process:} In order to study the model training process, we also visualize the overall training losses in Fig.~\ref{fig:9}~(a).
+All the models are trained under the $1 \times$ schedule as stated above, and the training losses of the last 8 epochs are plotted.
+The solid curves indicate the smoothed losses of different models, while the light-colored areas denote the standard deviations.
+We start from our baseline (\ie Mask R-CNN \cite{he2017mask}) and gradually incorporate the three modules to study the overall converge processes.
+The comparison indicates that all the proposed modules, especially DenseFPN, contribute to faster learning and higher performance, as the loss values decline faster and can reach lower minimums.
+Notably, the full version of CATNet converges about $30\%$ faster than the baseline while reaching a $10\%$ lower final loss.